 Manual tests miss edge cases, to say the least.
 Notorious human factor.
 AI doesn’t.
 It recognises visual patterns, scans the DOM, and builds exhaustive test cases that target even the obscure paths.

-With daily product updates and multi-component architecture, brittle scripts break fast.
-Autonomous tools update scripts and test logic on the fly and ensure fewer false positives, fewer bugs in production, and stronger test confidence.
+With daily product updates and multi-component architecture, brittle scripts break fast — which is why DevOps AI testing automation is critical to keep pipelines stable.
+AI testing tools update scripts and test logic on the fly, ensuring fewer false positives, fewer bugs in production, and stronger test confidence — a clear win for AI QA testing in DevOps.

 Enhanced collaboration across teams